 I am Associate Professor in Art and Material Cultures of Britain in the History of Art Department at University College London.
-I specialise in modern British visual culture (in its global and colonial contexts), and am broadly interested in how the materials and technologies used to make images shape their meanings.
-Much of my recent work has focused on the politics of colour media.
+My work explores how the materials and technologies used to make images shape their meanings, with a particular interest in the politics of colour media.

 For non-Scottish readers, my first two names are (I am embarrassed to say) pronounced to rhyme with “thirsty sprinkler”.
 Dootson is (unfortunately) pronounced exactly as you think it is.